-For course information visit mtroyal.ca/gened/courses.
+For course information visit the General Education section of this calendar.
 Students are encouraged to meet with an advisor before registering for a course.

-Students completing degree requirements will be awarded a Bachelor of Science degree in their chosen major (Cellular and Molecular Biology, Chemistry, Environmental Science, General Science, Geology or Health Sciences) from Mount Royal.
+Students completing degree requirements will be awarded a Bachelor of Science degree in their chosen major from Mount Royal University.